Skip to content

 3. Save the sum at memory location XX70H.

-Solution: A flowchart of the given problem is shown in the figure below.
+Solution: A flowchart of the given problem is shown in Figure 1.

 Flowchart for a sequential program